nolantait/bevy-starter/TLDR.md

 # Bevy TLDR

-Bevy is an archetype Entity-Component-System (ECS) game engine built in Rust.
+Bevy is an archetypal Entity Component System (ECS) game engine built in Rust.
 It emphasizes modularity, performance, and ease of use.

 ## Entity and Components